 1Password is a trusted password manager app that keeps your login information private and secure.
 1Password does lack a free version, but you can check it out for 30 days before signing up.
 An individual subscription comes with 1GB of document storage and optional two-factor authentication and additional security.
 A travel mode lets you remove your 1Password sensitive data from your device when you travel and then restore it with one easy click when you return, so it’s not vulnerable to border checks.
 On Macs, you can use Touch ID to unlock 1Password, and on iOS devices, you can use Face ID, too.
 Other features: Watchtower, which notifies you if you have an account that may have been compromised (based on the URL and news reports), a weak password, or even a reused password.

 KeePass is a local-only database of passwords.
 While You can use Dropbox, iCloud, network shares, and USB drives to share the database file, you should close the file on one computer before opening it on another.
 If you are concerned about storing your passwords “in the cloud,” KeePass is the best free local storage option for storing passwords on your laptop, desktop, or mobile device.

 Browser integration is only available using plugins.*KeePass is open source, and the source code is available for your review.
-Plugins may or may not be open source, and care should be used when using any available plugins as ISO has not evaluated any of the available plugins.
+Plugins may or may not be open source, and care should be used when using any available plugins that the Information Security team has not evaluated.